qruto/laravel-wave/README.md

 }
 ```

-When you need smaller interval between ping events, run the command with `--interval` option which receives number in seconds:
+When you need smaller interval between ping events, run command with `--interval` option which receives number in seconds:

 ```bash
 php artisan sse:ping --interval=30
 ```

-For example, basic `fastcgi_read_timeout` set to 60s.
+For example, basic `fastcgi_read_timeout` set to `60s`.
 Which means that events in the connection must occur more often than 60 seconds.

 ### With Laravel Echo